-For a given set of sites inside an area the Voronoi diagram is a partition of the area into regions of the same neighborship.
+the same neighborship.
 The Voronoi diagram and its dual have been used for solving numerous problems in many fields of science.

 We will concentrate on its application to geometric problems in 2D and 3D.
-For an overview of the Voronoi diagram and its dual in computational geometry one may consult the surveys by Aurenhammer2, Bernal9, Fortune24 and Aurenhammer and Klein3.
-Additionally, chapters 5 and 6 of Preparata and Shamos54 and chapter 13 of Edelsbrunner19 could be consulted.
+For an overview of the Voronoi diagram and its dual in computational geometry one may consult the surveys by Aurenhammer,4 Bernal,11 Fortune34 and Aurenhammer and Klein.5 Additionally, chapters 5 and 6 of Preparata and Shamos77 and chapter 13 of Edelsbrunner29 could be consulted.